 You've felt the jitters of needing to make a good first impression whether walking into a job interview or extending a hand to a stranger on a first date.
 How can you avoid wondering if you're putting your best foot forward?

-In real estate this can also make you more money.
+In real estate, this can also make you more money.
 Rise above the fray and showcase all of the assets your home has to offer while allowing buyers to see themselves in your space.

 You don’t really know much about the person you’ll be meeting but you do know that you’d like to make a good impression.
 Their likes or dislikes aren’t something you can take into account so when deciding how to present yourself you need to just put your best foot forward.
 Now equate this scenario with the real estate world.

 Understanding the ebbs and flows of geographic market space, how to price correctly the first time, when and where to market the property are all things that must be taken seriously and worked through but, making a good impression for every “blind date” is essential.
-Over 78% of buyers find the home they eventually purchase on-line so presentation for the on-line eventual buyer is essential to successful selling a home.
+Over 78% of buyers find the home they eventually purchase on-line so presentation for the on-line eventual buyer is essential to successfully selling a home.
 Staging is the key!

 People need to be able to see themselves in your space and while there are professional staging services available, there are a few simple rules that can be followed by the home seller to create that environment.